Agriculture

 The other name for primitive subsistence farming is shifting or slash-and-burn cultivation.

-Subsistence farming produces food on small-scale farms that is consumed by farmers and their members.
+Subsistence farming produces food on small-scale farms that farmers and their members consume.
 Commercial farming is the large-scale cultivation of crops that are sold in the market for profits.

 Farmers use traditional tools in subsistence farming as they cannot afford modern tools.
 Also, modern tools are not preferred as the land is small.